hibbitts-design/grav-skeleton-course-hub/pages/presentations/placeholder-slide/presentation.md

 title: Placeholder Slide
 ---

+[.text: alignment(center)]

 # CPT 363

 ### Slides Placeholder

-> “A work in progress.
+“A work in progress.
 And the possibilities are endless.”
 -- Elizabeth Eulberg

 ---